transcom/mymove/docs/adr/0042-optimistic-locking.md

 The data in the system is always coherent and current, even or especially when two users attempt to modify the same entity, e.g. a TOO and an agent for the Prime access the same Service Item.

-Any user who is attempting to update stale data, i.e. a record that has already been updated by another user, is given and meaningful message telling them what has happened and a clear way to recover from the situation, e..g the current data is reloaded and they are able to continue with their intended changes.
+Any user who is attempting to update stale data, i.e. a record that has already been updated by another user, is given and meaningful message telling them what has happened and a clear way to recover from the situation, e.g. the current data is reloaded and they are able to continue with their intended changes.

 ## Considered Alternatives